Last Updated: June 15, 2026

 Most mainstream frozen meal brands were designed for general calorie awareness, not for GLP-1 therapy's specific protein-maximizing requirement.
 Common options like Lean Cuisine and Healthy Choice deliver 15-20 grams of protein at 250-350 calories - adequate for calorie counting, but suboptimal for GLP-1 users who need protein density above all.

 Real Good Foods and Quest frozen options come closer on protein per calorie, but are less widely distributed.
-Counter's national retail footprint at Target and Sam's Club makes it the most accessible high-protein frozen option.
+Counter's national retail footprint at Target makes it the most accessible high-protein frozen option.

 For GLP-1 users who do not want to cook, Counter is the answer.